-- the gain or loss of a key customer; - the timing of product and services deployments to our major customers and the timing of our customers' launch of their branded versions of such products and services to their end users; - the timing and extent of our customers' efforts to market and promote such products and services to their users. - the timing of user acceptance of our customers' branded versions of our products and services and the growth or decline in the subscriber base for such products and services; - our ability to maintain or increase gross margins; - variations in our sales channels or the mix of our product sales; - our ability to anticipate market needs and to identify, develop, complete, introduce, market and produce new products and technologies in a timely manner to address those needs; - the availability and pricing of competing products and technologies and the resulting effect on sales and pricing of our products; - acquisitions; - the effect of new and emerging technologies; - deferrals of orders by our customers in anticipation of new products, applications, product enhancements or operating systems; and - general economic and market conditions.
+- the gain or loss of a key customer; - the timing of product and services deployments to our major customers and the timing of our customers' launch of their branded versions of such products and services to their end users; - the timing and extent of our customers' efforts to market and promote such products and services to their users; - the timing of user acceptance of our customers' branded versions of our products and services and the growth or decline in the subscriber base for such products and services; - our ability to maintain or increase gross margins; - variations in our sales channels or the mix of our product sales; - our ability to anticipate market needs and to identify, develop, complete, introduce, market and produce new products and technologies in a timely manner to address those needs; - the availability and pricing of competing products and technologies and the resulting effect on sales and pricing of our products; - acquisitions; - the effect of new and emerging technologies; - deferrals of orders by our customers in anticipation of new products, applications, product enhancements or operating systems; and - general economic and market conditions.

 Our revenues are heavily dependent upon the number of subscribers utilizing our products through our wireless carrier customers.
 Variations in subscribers, including churn of those subscribers across multiple product and wireless carrier bases can drive volatility in our revenues and result in difficulties in predicting our operating results.
-Also, we have often recorded a large amount of our sales in the last month of the quarter and often in the last week of that month.
-Accordingly, delays in the closing of sales near the end of a quarter could cause quarterly revenues to fall substantially short of anticipated levels.
 Significant sales may also occur earlier than expected, which could cause operating results for later quarters to compare unfavorably with operating results from earlier quarters.